skellis46/slipbox/harmful content project preparation.md

 - [x] add that annotating article (that I shared with Charlotte -- in readwise too?)
 - [ ] look into Body Awareness subscale of the Body Perception Questionnaire (from Todd and Aspell, 2022)
 - [ ] see RISE (reconnecting to internal sensations and experiences) from Todd and Aspell
-- [ ] is there any difference between mindfulness and bodyfulness exercises and effects? -- as Millman this? (and introduce myself)
+- [x] is there any difference between mindfulness and bodyfulness exercises and effects? see Sze et al on this [@sze-2010-coherence] although their research sets dance 'against' mindfulness (and so depends on what kind of dancing).
+- [ ] -- ask Millman about this questions re body awareness and types of dancing? (and introduce myself) - and how many dance practices seem to merge with mindfulness techniques???

 ## regarding transparencies practice (TP)